 In addition to the Grab & Go service, extra service is offered for students who must be able to consult the physical library collection in the context of their bachelor or master thesis.
 From Monday, May 4, these students will be able to go to the library for a short period of time in order to some research, albeit only by appointment and with strict observance of the various security measures.
 For Campus Library Diepenbeek, please ask for an appointment via email@example.com.

-During this academic year (2019-2020) the Campus Library won't open anymore as a study space for students.
+During this academic year (2019-2020) the Campus Library won't open anymore as a study space for students (not even in August).
 However, because Hasselt University wants to create the best possible study conditions for all students, we tried to find a solution for students who are in a difficult (private) situation and who are really unable to study at home.
 Those students can get a workspace in the library.
 More information about the conditions and the procedure is available on https://www.uhasselt.be/UH/Student-support/corona-facilities.

 Every student can send digital files for printing via www.onlineprintbox.be.
 After a one-time registration, you get access to a user-friendly platform where various files can be passed on and printed and finished at competitive rates.
 Due to the current corona measures, it is only possible to send printed files to an address in Belgium.